Belarusian Investigative Center: Programs

 Filming of the "Late Night with Chaly" show by BIC.

 The Belarusian Investigative Center produces several notable video programs, including "News with Chaly" and "Chaly: Economics."
 Their show "Weekly Top Fake" stands out for its dedication to debunking fake news in Belarusian and Russian media.

 Awards

+In 2025, the Belarusian Investigative Center was co-awarded the Free Media Awards.

-Journalists from the Belarusian Investigative Center have been honored with the national "Free Word" award from the Belarusian Association of Journalists in 2018, 2019, 2020, and 2021.
+Journalists from the Belarusian Investigative Center have been honored with the national "Free Word" award from the Belarusian Association of Journalists multiple times.
 At the "Free Word" awards in 2021, the BIC team also secured first place in the Analytics category.